Chaitalykundu/DBT-study/Theory/Create a basic model/01-Process.md

 &nbsp;

-# Step 18: Adding Tests to a Model
+# Adding Tests to a Model

 In the same folder (e.g. models/staging/), create `schema.yml`: